2019 Batanes earthquake: Response

-Then-president Rodrigo Duterte made a visit to Batanes on July 28, 2019 to personally check the situation in the province.
+President Rodrigo Duterte made a visit to Batanes on July 28, 2019, to personally check the situation in the province.
 He also made a pledge for the government to release ₱40 million for the construction of a new clinic with Duterte citing the uncertainty regarding the integrity of the still functional Itbayat District Hospital which sustained minimal cracks.
 Then-vice president Leni Robredo also visited the island province.

 The NDRRMC also provided tents and other relief goods to people displaced due to earthquake via C-130.
 Other provinces and private organizations also provided aid to Batanes.
 The agency also shipped construction materials for new houses meant for the victims of the earthquake.

-By August 1, 2019, the whole province of Batanes has been placed under a state of calamity.
+On August 1, 2019, Batanes was placed under a state of calamity.

 China through its embassy in Manila donated ₱10 million as aid following the earthquake.